assist-project/state-machine-bug-finder/README.md

 Bug patterns are specified as DOT graphs, and currently have to be manually written.
 A bug pattern defines a DFA which accepts only sequences exposing the presence of the bug.
 [src/main/resources/models](src/main/resources/models) contains an extensive set of bug patterns for SSH (including all used in the NDSS publication), and a few bug patterns for DTLS (bug patterns used in the publication experiments can be found [here](https://gitlab.com/pfg666/dtls-fuzzer/-/tree/bugcheck-artifact/src/main/resources/bugpatterns)).
-Below is the pattern for the *Missing SR_AUTH* bug we found in Dropbear, as displayed by `dot`.
+Below is the pattern for the *Missing SR_AUTH* bug we found in Dropbear, as displayed when running:

+    > dot /patterns/ssh/server/missing_ua_success.dot

 ![missing_sr_auth](https://github.com/assist-project/state-machine-bug-finder/assets/2325013/e65a7a0a-b6f9-4f02-8bd7-02a5a95609fa)

-Notice how simple it is (two edges and two visible nodes).
-Simplicity is in large part due to the *condensed notation* we use (see [publication][ndss2023]).
+The simplicity of the bug pattern is in large part due to the *condensed notation* we use in edges (see [publication][ndss2023]).
-The bug pattern is implemented by the following code.
+For example, the self-loop in start corresponds to transitions on all inputs other than The bug pattern is implemented by the following code.